jijimumu/cordova_todos/README.md

 ### cordova_todos

-codova + react
+This project impelements hybrid app via codova + react

 ### How to install
 > npm install

-this command will install packages those we set in package.json
+This command will install packages those we set in package.json

+### Explanation of gulpfile.js

+* [Document](https://github.com/gulpjs/gulp/blob/master/docs/README.md) - Getting start with gulp